MENU

 How to get rid of fat on the inner thighs?
 Gastroenteritis is a very common inflammatory disease of the stomach and intestines.
 Vomiting

 Gastroenteritis is a prevalent inflammatory disease of the stomach and intestines.
-Vomiting, diarrhoea, colic, weakness, and sometimes the temperature are his basic and familiar to many symptoms.
+Vomiting, diarrhoea, colic, weakness, and sometimes a temperature are his basic symptoms, which are familiar to many.

 There are a lot of causes of gastroenteritis: